 Trouble Showing Value

-Some clients have an easier time understanding the value of creative work when costs are tied to projects, rather than tied to progress.
+Some clients have an easier time understanding the value of creative work when costs are tied to projects rather than tied to progress.
 Even if you’re providing accurate time tracking, it can be hard to show value when clients feel they are paying for “a month of work” instead of a tangible deliverable.

-When you’re downshifting from a large scale priority project like developing a new app to a retainer-based relationship for maintenance and digital marketing, it can be difficult to navigate the new flow of communication.
+When you’re downshifting from a large-scale priority project like developing a new app to a retainer-based relationship for maintenance and digital marketing, it can be difficult to navigate the new flow of communication.
 Clients who become accustomed to on-demand emails and phone calls may think that is the norm, and you may find you’re wasting uncompensated time fielding requests and inquiries.

 Potentially Complicated Breakups

 If you’re stuck with a difficult client, the light at the end of the tunnel is project completion.
-If you’re in a retainer-based relationship with a difficult client, be prepared for a potentially complicated client breakup.
+If you’re in a retainer-based relationship with a problematic client, be prepared for a potentially complicated client breakup.
 Which brings us to the following…